 If the PH is below 6.0, you’ll need some of our LIQUID LIME to get it up closer to neutral.
 This will allow our products to properly work AND make it harder for the ground pearls to survive.

-Now once the PH is fixed, apply MAXXTHOR GRANULES at the rate of 2 lbs for every 1000 sq/ft and retreat once a month for 3 months.
+Now once the PH is known to be “good”, apply MAXXTHOR GRANULES at the rate of 2 lbs for every 1000 sq/ft and retreat once a month for 3 months.
 Maxxthor will control a wide range of insects using turf grass for nests including scale related pests.

 The main reason for using this slow releasing product is that it will get down deep into the soil, 6-12″, where baby ground pearls will be active.
 The liquid spray does not get deep so you need to use the granules 2-3 times a year for the first year when treating.